-Our favorite authors work at Christian colleges, universities, theological schools. and non-profit organizations that serve Christian colleges.
+Most of our authors work at Christian colleges, universities, theological schools. and nonprofit organizations that serve Christian colleges.

-Columns Needing Articles: Articles should be practical and focused on the needs of the administrators listed above.
+The topic and structure of your article should be focused on the needs of the administrators listed above.

 - Presidents — Articles useful to presidents

-- Boards — Articles useful to boards (e.g., board development) as well as articles that can help presidents develop effective boards
+- Boards — Articles useful to boards, such as board development, as well as articles that can help presidents develop effective boards

-- Academics — Articles useful to academic deans, other deans, department heads, …and even to faculty
+- Academics — Articles useful to academic deans, other deans, department heads, and faculty

-- Fundraising — How to raise money (including highlighting foundations that like to fund Christian colleges); Articles useful to directors of development / advancement, and to presidents raising money
+- Fundraising — Articles on how to raise revenue (including highlighting foundations that often fund Christian colleges); articles useful to directors of development / advancement and to presidents raising money

-- Recruiting — How to recruit students; Articles to directors of enrollment (including articles on student retention)
+- Recruiting — Articles on how to recruit students; articles to directors of enrollment, including articles on student retention

-- The Case for Christian Higher Education — The case for donating to Christian colleges, the case for choosing to attend a Christian college
+- The Case for Christian Higher Education — Articles that make the case for choosing to attend or for donating to Christian colleges

-- The Pretentious Circus — A satirical look at secular academia, explanations of the weaknesses and dangers of secular higher education
+- The Pretentious Circus — Articles that offer a satirical look at secular academia, providing explanations of the weaknesses and dangers of secular higher education

-- Business Management — Articles useful to CFOs, business managers, business officers
+- Business Management — Articles useful to CFOs, business managers, and business officers

 - Spiritual Life on Campus — Articles on how to develop vibrant spirituality on campus